mgechev/revive/README.md

 ### Default Configuration

 The default configuration of `revive` can be found at `defaults.toml`.
-This will enable all rules available in `golint` and use their default configuration (i.e. the config which is hardcoded in `golint`).
+This will enable all rules available in `golint` and use their default configuration (i.e. the way they are hardcoded in `golint`).

 ```shell
 revive -config defaults.toml github.com/mgechev/revive
 ```

-This will use `defaults.toml`, the `default` formatter, and will run linting over the `github.com/mgechev/revive` package.
+This will use the configuration file `defaults.toml`, the `default` formatter, and will run linting over the `github.com/mgechev/revive` package.

 ### Recommended Configuration